Curtis House Inn

 It is not surprising, then that it was Levi Curtis who came up with The Curtis House Inn's motto: "Every Modern Comfort, Every Ancient Charm."
 Levi Curtis set the example of keeping The Curtis House Inn's historic charm, while adding modern amenities, depending on what the guest's budget was for a room, attracting a wider percentage of the market.

-Today in 2012, The Curtis House Inn has 14 rooms on the second and third floor of the main house, and 4 more rooms available in the old carriage house.
+During modern times, in 2012, The Curtis House Inn has 14 rooms on the second and third floor of the main house, and 4 more rooms available in the old carriage house.
 Eight rooms in the main house come with a private bath, cable TV, air conditioning and a phone, with antiques and canopy beds.
 In the 6 other rooms, that are priced for the guest on a budget, still have canopy beds, the antiques, and cable TV, but share a common bath, and have no phone or air conditioning.
 The Carriage House rooms are moderately priced, and meet the needs very well of larger groups of people, including: weddings, reunions, and family events.

 The dining/event areas, common rooms and kitchen, etc. are all on the first floor.
 An inviting, warm Pub Room; Cafe City Hall, is located in the Inn's lower level, that was built in 1954.